Alvas-College-of-Engineering/Implement-mobile-lock-system/README.md

 # Mobile Lock System 🔐

 A Java-based Mobile Lock / PIN Control System with a modern graphical interface.
-This application allows users to securely set, unlock, change, and lock a mobile PIN with validation and access messages.
+This project allows users to securely set, unlock, change, and lock a mobile PIN with validation and access messages.

 ---